Scheduled MonumentsWalesOffa's Dyke: Section extending 165m S to Fildas Place and thence from Mill stream to Frydd Wood

 What is Offa's Dyke: Section extending 165m S to Fildas Place and thence from Mill stream to Frydd Wood?

-Offa's Dyke is a linear earthwork forming part of the extensive eighth-century defensive barrier constructed during the reign of King Offa of Mercia to mark and control the Anglo-Welsh border.
+Offa's Dyke is a linear earthwork forming part of the eighth-century frontier monument that demarcated the border between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD016.

 What period does Offa's Dyke: Section extending 165m S to Fildas Place and thence from Mill stream to Frydd Wood date from?

 Offa's Dyke: Section extending 165m S to Fildas Place and thence from Mill stream to Frydd Wood dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section extending 165m S to Fildas Place and thence from Mill stream to Frydd Wood?